activisthandbook/activisthandbook/articles/join/team.md

 2.  **Video call:** We schedule a video call to get to know each other.
 We will tell you a bit more about Activist Handbook.
 And we discuss what kind of experience you would like to bring to the team, and what skills you would like to develop further.

+3.  **Decision period:** We will give you one or two weeks to get familiar with our organisation and your role, before committing to stay for a longer period.

-3.  **Integration period:** We will help you get started.
+4.  **Integration period:** We will help you get started by providing you any necessary training.
 We will add you to our team group chat and refine your role (with clear responsibilities and expectations).